-- 133 NUTRITION FUNDAMENTALS 3 credits Study of basic nutrition concepts, contemporary issues, controversies; emphasis on macro/micro nutrient requirements for healthy individuals; analysis of intake and energy balance. - 201 COURTSHIP.
-MARRIAGE.
-3 credits AND FAMILY RELATIONSHIPS

-Love, intimacy, relationship development, sexuality, marriage and childbearing from a lifespan perspective.
+- 133 NUTRITION FUNDAMENTALS 3 credits Study of basic nutrition concepts, contemporary issues, controversies; emphasis on macro/micro nutrient requirements for healthy individuals; analysis of intake and energy balance. - 201 COURTSHIP, MARRIAGE, 3 credits AND FAMILY RELATIONSHIPS Love, intimacy, relationship development, sexuality, marriage and childbearing from a lifespan perspective.
 Emphasis on changing familial, social, and cultural demands.

-- 3 credits CHILD DEVELOPMENT 265 Physical, cognitive, language, social, emotional, and personality development of child from prenatal through age eight.
-Observation of children in early childhood education settings. - THEORY AND GUIDANCE OF PLAY 3 credits 270 Prerequisite: 7400:265.
-Theory and guidance of play as primary vehicle and indicator of physical, intellectual, social, emotional development and learning of children from birth to kindergarten. - EARLY CHILDHOOD CURRICULUM METHODS 3 credits 280 Prerequisite: 7400:265, 270.
+- 265 CHILD DEVELOPMENT 3 credits Physical, cognitive, language, social, emotional, and personality development of child from prenatal through age eight.
+Observation of children in early childhood education settings. - 270 THEORY AND GUIDANCE OF PLAY 3 credits Prerequisite: 7400:265.
+Theory and guidance of play as primary vehicle and indicator of physical, intellectual, social, emotional development and learning of children from birth to kindergarten. - 280 EARLY CHILDHOOD CURRICULUM METHODS 3 credits Prerequisite: 7400:265, 270.
 Planning, presenting, evaluating creative activities in art, music, movement, language arts, logicomathematics and science.
 Space, time, materials and adult-child interactions are emphasized.

-MUSIC 7500:
+MUSIC

-3 credits EXPLORING MUSIC: BACH TO ROCK 201 Prerequisite: 3400:210.
+- 7500: - 201 EXPLORING MUSIC: BACH TO ROCK 3 credits Prerequisite: 3400:210.
 Non-music majors are exposed to musical experiences that help them develop skills in understanding and evaluating music as it reflects and defines American culture.
 This course can be used to satisfy the General Education humanities requirement.